-Some level of standardisation has taken place in the intake procedure and registration procedure.
-There is a basic database of residents in place, which is updated regularly on a weekly basis.
-However, due to ongoing refurbishment and open access to the centres of all kinds of service providers, measures to prevent sexual and gender-based violence (SGBV) are still not sufficient to properly guarantee the safety and security of the population in the centres.
+Some level of standardisation has taken place in the intake and registration procedure in reception centres.
+There is a basic database of residents in place, which is updated on a daily basis.

 However, measures to prevent sexual and gender-based violence (SGBV) are not sufficient to properly guarantee the safety and security of the population in the centres.
 Except for Vrazhdebna shelter in Sofia, the security of asylum seekers accommodated in reception centres is not fully guaranteed, but least in the case of those accommodated in Voenna Rampa shelter.
 Asylum seekers from this centre report that during night hours outsiders have access to dormitories without any major obstacles, leading to alcohol consumption, gambling, drug distribution and other illicit trades or disturbances.
 Verbal and physical abuse, attacks and robbery committed against asylum seekers in the surroundings of Voenna Rampa shelter, usually not investigated or punished, escalated in 2017 to an extent to provoke a joint letter by numerous non-governmental organisations, requesting the Sofia Police Directorate to step in and take effective preventive and investigative measures as prescribed by the law.
 No response or measures have been announced by the police in this respect and the situation did not improve in 2019.